pasiorovuo/misp-azure-container-app/README.md

 # TODO

-- Storage account file share size should be configurable
-- Application logs need to be configured to be shipped somewhere
+- Application logs need to be configured to be shipped to the Log Analytics Workspace
+- Finish documentation
+  - How to configure Entra ID for authentication
+  - How to prepare the Azure account
-- Documentation
+    - DNS Zone
+    - Key vault administrator permissions
+  - How to configure the solution
+  - How to deploy it
+  - How to destroy the environment
+    - Manual removal of custom domain

 # Login